 If arrangements are not kept as promised, the property will be disconnected the following business day.
 No further arrangements will be made with a customer for 12 months once an arrangement is broken.

 Disconnection of utilities begins at 8:00 a.m. on the day specified on the delinquent notice.
-Upon disconnection, payment in full of past due amounts and administrative fees will be required for reconnection.
-Once the disconnect list has been distributed, it is too late to make payment arrangements or partial payments.
+Upon disconnection, payment in full of past due amounts and administrative fees will be required for re-connection.

 Medical Certification Program

 This program enables customers with a medical necessity for electric and water to make arrangements ahead of time to prepare for extended outages.
 We understand the inconvenience and hardship that loss of power presents.
 If termination of electric service will adversely affect the health or recovery of a customer, the customer can have a Delaware licensed healthcare provider fax or email a completed City Certification of Medical Need form and a Medical Certification form to us.
 Forms are effective for 120 days, per Delaware Code.